Henry's Law Constants (Solubilities)

 Here, I use the following name conventions for Henry's law constants:

-kH = Henry's law coefficients representing solubility (i.e.
+kH = Henry's law constants representing solubility (i.e.

 aqueous-phase composition divided by gas-phase composition)

-kH,inv = Henry's law coefficients representing volatility (i.e.
+kH,inv = Henry's law constants representing volatility (i.e.

 gas-phase composition divided by aqueous-phase composition)